AmalSaqib/What-to-Preserve-How-to-Adapt/README.md

-# Where and How to Adapt
+# What and Where to Adapt

 Research code for studying depth-constrained and scale-aware adaptation in continual 3D medical image segmentation.
 The implementation extends